 LGA infants are large, obese, and plethoric.
-The 5-min Apgar score (see Assessment) may be low.
+The 5-minute Apgar score may be low.
 These infants may be listless and limp and feed poorly.
 Delivery complications can occur in any LGA infant.
 Congenital anomalies and some metabolic and cardiac complications are specific to LGA infants of diabetic mothers.

-Because of the infant's large size, vaginal delivery may be difficult and occasionally results in birth injury (see Birth Injuries), particularly including
+Because of the infant’s large size, vaginal delivery may be difficult and occasionally results in birth injury, particularly including

 Other complications occur when weight is > 4000 g.
 There is a proportional increase in morbidity and mortality due to the following:

 Hypoglycemia is very likely in the first few hours after delivery because of the state of hyperinsulinism and the sudden termination of maternal glucose when the umbilical cord is cut.
-Neonatal hypoglycemia can be decreased by close prenatal control of the mother's diabetes and early frequent feedings.
-Blood glucose levels should be closely monitored by bedside testing from birth through the first 24 h.
-If there is persistent hypoglycemia, parenteral IV glucose is given.
+Neonatal hypoglycemia can be decreased by close prenatal control of the mother’s diabetes and early frequent feedings.
+Blood glucose levels should be closely monitored by bedside testing from birth through the first 24 hours.
+Oral treatment with 40% glucose gel may be tried first, but if there is persistent hypoglycemia, parenteral IV glucose is given.

-Hypocalcemia and hypomagnesemia may occur but are usually transient and asymptomatic; serum levels should be checked within the first 72 h after birth.
+Hypocalcemia and hypomagnesemia may occur but are usually transient and asymptomatic.
 Good prenatal glycemic control decreases the risk of neonatal hypocalcemia.
-Hypocalcemia typically does not require treatment unless there are clinical signs of hypocalcemia or levels < 7 mg/dL in term infants.
-Treatment is usually given with IV supplementation of Ca gluconate.
-Hypomagnesemia can interfere with the secretion of parathyroid hormone, so hypocalcemia may not respond to treatment until the Mg level is corrected.
+Hypocalcemia typically does not require treatment unless there are clinical signs of hypocalcemia or total serum calcium levels < 7 mg/dL (< 1.75 mmol/L) or ionized calcium levels < 4 mg/dL (< 1 mmol/L) in term infants.
+Treatment should be based on ionized calcium levels because these levels more accurately reflect available calcium.
+Treatment is usually given with IV supplementation of calcium gluconate.
+Hypomagnesemia can interfere with the secretion of parathyroid hormone, so hypocalcemia may not respond to treatment until the magnesium level is corrected.

-Polycythemia is slightly more common among IDMs.
-Elevated insulin levels increase fetal metabolism and thus O2 consumption.
-If the placenta is unable to meet the increased O2 demand, fetal hypoxemia occurs, triggering an increase in erythropoietin and thus Hct.
+Polycythemia is slightly more common among infants of diabetic mothers.
+Elevated insulin levels increase fetal metabolism and thus oxygen consumption.
+If the placenta is unable to meet the increased oxygen demand, fetal hypoxemia occurs, triggering an increase in erythropoietin and thus hematocrit.